Mary Lou Retton is home after stay in ICU, daughter says

 Retton has had several ups and downs with her recovery during her stay in the ICU, according to updates from her daughters, but this is the first major change that her family has announced.

+“Thank you Jesus, thank you doctors & nurses, thank you to this loving community of support.”

-Retton became the first American to win gold in the women’s all-around gymnastics event at the Olympics in 1984.
-She is considered one of the most famous people from the Mountain State, but she currently lives in Texas.
+Mary Lou Retton became the first American to win gold in the women’s all around gymnastics event at the Olympics in 1984.
+She is considered one of the most famous people from the Mountain State.